-Hard, durable, and absolutely gorgeous, acacia wood flooring is quickly coming one of the most sought after choices in the industry.
-Gracing homes across America by the scores, acacia brings a lot to the table…and to floors.
+Hard, durable, and absolutely gorgeous, acacia wood flooring is quickly becoming one of the most sought after choices in the industry.
+Gracing homes by the scores, acacia brings a lot to the table…and to floors.
 Find out what you should know if you are considering joining the hundreds of designers and homeowners who have jumped on the acacia wood flooring bandwagon.

 Acacia Hardwood Floors

 History of Acacia Wood Flooring

 Acacia is a hard wood with a rustic appeal that sports a distinctive and unique look that brings the feeling it was custom-made for you.
 It’s affordable too.

 Acacia comes in over 1000 different varieties of trees and shrubs.
 It has been used for centuries for wood flooring, furniture making, and more.
 It is even used in medicines.
 Discovered in 1829 by C.F.P.
 Von Martius from Africa, acacia is quite diverse, able to grow in woodlands, costal dunes, and rainforests.
 Many believe it is the most perfect wood in existence.

 Benefits of Acacia Wood Flooring

 There’s a lot to love about arcadia wood.
 Here are a few things:

 - Hard: Acacia wood is ultra-hard.
 The large leaf variety has a Janka rating of 1700 in hardness while the small leaf boasts a hardness rating of 2220.
 Even harder than maple and oak, you can bet this wood flooring will hold up to almost anything.